callnow

 where;

-• Purchase Cost = It refers to the total cost associated with buying service or an item , including the shipping cost, taxes, unforeseen expenses and other fees.
+• Purchase Cost: Purchase Cost refers to the total cost associated with buying a service or an item, including shipping, taxes, unforeseen expenses, and other fees.

 • Salvage Value = It refers to the estimated book value of the fixed asset at the end of its useful life.